direktiv/direktiv-knative-source/cmd/oci-source/README.md

 # Oracle Cloud Infrastructure (OCI) Knative Source

 This source receives events from Oracle Cloud Event Service.
 It converts the event from cloudevent specification 0.1 to 1.0.
 To use it there need to be a [Oracle Cloud Notification](https://docs.oracle.com/en-us/iaas/Content/Notification/Tasks/managingtopicsandsubscriptions.htm) of type *HTTPS*.
-There are a few limitations in Oracle Cloud calling an external HTTPS service:

-- Only Basic Authentication is supported
-- HTTPS target needs a valid certificate (no self-signed)
-- Only POST requests are supported
-- No query parameters are allowed

 This ContainerSource requires a Secret uses as Basic Authentication username and password: